 - Faculty from the Department of Nursing participated in multiple flu shot clinics and other community service projects.

 - All courses have a faculty/student mentor program.
-Students are required to meet with the faculty member following failure of an examination; if the student is struggling with content; or if life issues are getting in the way of the student being successful.
+Students are required to meet with the faculty member following the failure of an examination; if the student is struggling with content; or if life issues are getting in the way of the student being successful.
 This appears to be effective based on retention numbers

 - The nursing department has acquired various study tools, which students can check out through our lending library.
 These resources assist students with study and test-taking skills

 - Additional study sessions and workshops are offered outside of scheduled class times based on student needs.
 Examples include documentation, pharmacology, and math calculations